tcb1978/woofWoofMeow/README.md

 ## Original idea:

-Create a web-site that will connect pet owners to pet walkers.
+Create a website that will connect pet owners with pet walkers.

 ## Client MVP: